Christoph16478/iq/iq_java.md

 A few of the significant features of Java Programming Language are:

-Easy: Java is a language that is considered easy to learn.
+__Easy:__ Java is a language that is considered easy to learn.
 One fundamental concept of OOP Java has a catch to understand.

-Secured Feature: Java has a secured feature that helps develop a virus-free and tamper-free system for the users.
+__Secured Feature:__ Java has a secured feature that helps develop a virus-free and tamper-free system for the users.

-OOP: OOP stands for Object-Oriented Programming language.
+__OOP:__ OOP stands for Object-Oriented Programming language.
 OOP signifies that, in Java, everything is considered an object.

-Independent Platform: Java is not compiled into a platform-specific machine; instead, it is compiled into
+__Independent Platform:__ Java is not compiled into a platform-specific machine; instead, it is compiled into

-platform-independent bytecode.
-This code is interpreted by the Virtual Machine on which the platform runs.
+__platform-independent bytecode:__ This code is interpreted by the Virtual Machine on which the platform runs.

 ----